autogluon/autogluon-rag/docs/tutorials/general/model_access.md

         ```

     2. Login to your Hugging Face account
-        1. First, create a Hugging Face account at https://huggingface.co/join.
+        1. First, create a Hugging Face account [here](https://huggingface.co/join).
-        2. Then, obtain an access token from https://huggingface.co/settings/tokens.
-You can find more information about User access tokens [here](https://huggingface.co/docs/huggingface_hub/en/guides/cli#command-line-interface-cli.
+        2. Then, obtain an access token using [this](https://huggingface.co/settings/tokens) link.
+You can find more information about User access tokens [here](https://huggingface.co/docs/huggingface_hub/en/guides/cli#command-line-interface-cli).
         3. Once you have your token, run the following command in your terminal:
         ```
         huggingface-cli login